izaiahTechLab/service-now-lab/README.md

 ## Project Walkthrough

-For a full step-by-step breakdown, see the
+For a full step-by-step breakdown, see the [Project Walkthrough](WALKTHROUGH.md)

 ---